%2F%2Fusers%2F6b9fda95-2550-4625-a82f-2d95c90037c3%2Fratecard%2Fimpressive-spotted-weakfish-catch-2630.jpg&w=1200&q=75)

-Tarpon, often called the Silver King, is the crown jewel of inshore fishing in Fort Myers.
-These prehistoric powerhouses can grow over 6 feet long and weigh well over 100 pounds.
-Known for their acrobatic leaps and stubborn fights, hooking a tarpon is just the beginning - landing one is a true test of skill and endurance.
-The best time to target tarpon is typically from late spring through summer when they migrate through our waters.
-What makes them so exciting?
-It's all about the fight.
-When a tarpon takes your bait, be ready for an explosive strike followed by heart-stopping jumps and long, powerful runs that'll have your drag screaming.
+Tarpon, the Silver King, is the crown jewel of inshore fishing in Fort Myers.
+These prehistoric-looking fish can grow over 6 feet long and weigh well over 100 pounds.
+They're known for their spectacular aerial acrobatics - when a tarpon jumps, it's a sight you'll never forget.
+The best time to target them is from late spring through summer when they migrate through our waters.
+Tarpon are catch-and-release only, but trust me, the photo ops and bragging rights are worth their weight in gold.

 Vehicle Guest Capacity: 6